-Why Study Politics at Moravian College?
+Why Study Politics at Moravian University?

 The areas of study in virtually every political department fall into four broad categories: American politics, political theory, comparative, and international politics.
-At Moravian College we go further.
-Naturally we prepare students for careers after Moravian College, whether in government, law, teaching, corporate, non-profit sector and beyond.
+At Moravian University we go further.
+Naturally we prepare students for careers after Moravian University, whether in government, law, teaching, corporate, non-profit sector and beyond.
 But we seek to transform students in a way that prepares them both for leadership in their chosen field and for moral and political engagement in the world.

 The more privilege you have, the more opportunity you have, the more opportunity you have, the more responsibility you have.